12 Psychology

 External assessment

-Students provide evidence of learning through six or seven assessments, including the external assessment component.
+Students provide evidence of their learning through eight assessments, including the external assessment component.

-• at least three skills and application tasks
+• At least three skills and applications tasks

 Additional Information